pchalacis/trainerroad-to-trainingpeaks/README.md

 6. If you don't trust javascript code, don't use it.
 There is no phishing and the source is available in /source.
 7. I take no responsibility for hte script. use at will.
 8. No, I will not post Trainer Road plans here, this script is to make your life easier if you use both, not to get yourself a free training plan.
+9. If you want to make your life easier - create a bookmarklet with the code from step 3

 # Bugs and feature requests
 1. Sorry, works for me, use at will.
 Found a bug?
 Create a pull request.
 Feature request?
 Make it yourself, I'm busy training ;)